-Jimi from Example | Tauira 11 instead held onto his shares in B Co.
+Jimi holds onto his shares in B Co.
 By 31 March 2022, the share value had decreased further to \$700.
 Jimi was calculating his taxable income for the year ended 31 March 2022.
-However, in doing so, Jimi cannot claim the unrealised losses for the shares in B Co because he still has them.
+However, in doing so, Jimi cannot claim the unrealised loss for the cost of the shares in B Co because he still has them.
 He can claim a loss only if he sold (or otherwise disposed of) his shares.